 Think Like A Kid

 If you want your game room to be *really* fun, you've got to embrace your inner child.
-This space (deemed a "party barn") by BK Interior Designs, Inc is the sleepover command center of our ten-year-old dreams.
-Between the vibrant red accents, the twisty spiral staircase to the loft, the swingy hammock chairs and beanbag chairs, and the giant-sized blackboard (perfect for whenever inspiration strikes), it's hand-down the coolest space to kick back that we've ever seen.
+This space (deemed a "party barn") by BK Interior Design is the sleepover command center of our ten-year-old dreams.
+Between the vibrant red accents, the twisty spiral staircase to the loft, the swingy hammock chairs and beanbag chairs, and the giant-sized blackboard (perfect for whenever inspiration strikes), it's hands-down the coolest space to kick back that we've ever seen.
 And as a bonus, we imagine this big, open area would be easy to adapt with time as the kids grow up and pivot from make-believe to movie nights.